 - 1. Completes application - 2.
 Thoroughly familiar with National Association of REALTORS® Code of Ethics, Arizona real estate regulations, and current real estate practice. - 3.
-Meets NAR's recommended criteria: - number of years as a REALTOR® - number of years in the real estate business - primary and secondary fields of real estate endeavor/expertise - participation in post-licensing real estate education - training in the Code of Ethics - position in firm (principal, non-principal) - size of firm - common sense - open-mindedness - familiarity with state(s) laws and regulations - receptiveness to instruction/training - other relevant professional or procedural training - 4.
-Proof of completion of GRI 308 at any time prior to submitting the application - 5.
+Meets NAR's recommended criteria: - number of years as a REALTOR[®] - number of years in the real estate business - primary and secondary fields of real estate endeavor/expertise - participation in post-licensing real estate education - training in the Code of Ethics - position in firm (principal, non-principal) - size of firm - common sense - open-mindedness - familiarity with state(s) laws and regulations - receptiveness to instruction/training - other relevant professional or procedural training - 4.
+Proof of completion of GRI The Anatomy of The Code of Ethics at any time prior to submitting the application - 5.
 One written recommendation from a real estate related reference

-PROCESSING MEDIATOR/ARBITRATOR APPLICATIONS (INTERNAL POLICY D)
+PROCESSING MEDIATOR/ARBITRATOR APPLICATIONS

+(INTERNAL POLICY D)